-In order to demonstrate that the Plan contributes to the achievement of sustainable development, it is necessary to identify sustainability objectives to enable an assessment to be made of the Plan.
+5.6 In order to demonstrate that the Plan contributes to the achievement of sustainable development, it is necessary to identify sustainability objectives to enable an assessment to be made of the Plan.
 Whilst there are objectives established at the strategic level through the Local Plan, for a neighbourhood plan that must confine the matters it deals with to local issues, these are most appropriately established at the local level.
 Accordingly, the sustainability objectives of the Plan have been informed by those that themselves informed the Waverley Local Plan Part One.
-The sustainability criteria are shown in Table D2 in Appendix D.
+The sustainability criteria are shown in Table 5.1 below:

-3 Paragraph: 072 Reference ID: 41-072-20140306
+&lt;sup>3 Paragraph: 072 Reference ID: 41-072-20140306